-- Trend: 6 or more consecutive points trending upwards or downwards - Shift: 7 or more consecutive points above or below the mean - Outside control limits: One or more data points are beyond the upper or lower control limits court - The icon which represents t Variation Icons he last data point of displayed.
-Assurance Icons pectation set, the icon dis the whole visible data rar ICON 2 (#) 1 # 6 € & E DEFINITION Common Cause Variation Special Cause Variation where neither High nor Low is good Special Cause Concern where Low is good Special Cause Concern where High is good Special Cause Improvement where High is good Special Cause Improvement where Low is good Target Indicator - Pass/Fail Target Indicator - Fail Target Indicator - Pass PLAIN ENGLISH Nothing to see here!
+- Trend: 6 or more consecutive points trending upwards or downwards - Shift: 7 or more consecutive points above or below the mean - Outside control limits: One or more data points are beyond the upper or lower control limits count 4 Variation Icons The icon which represents the last data point on an SPC chart is displayed.
+Assurance Icons If there is a target or expectation set, the icon displays on the chart based on the whole visible data range.
+ICON 8 E) (( DEFINITION Common Cause Variation Special Cause Variation where neither High nor Low is good Special Cause Concern where Low is good Special Cause Concern where High is good Special Cause Improvement where High is good Special Cause Improvement where Low is good Target Indicator - Pass/Fail Target Indicator - Fail Target Indicator - Pass PLAIN ENGLISH Nothing to see here!
 Something's going on!
 Your aim is low numbers but you have some high numbers.
 Your aim is high numbers but you have some low numbers Your aim is high numbers and you have some.
 Your aim is low numbers and you have some.
 The system will randomly meet and not meet the target/expectation due to common cause variation.
 The system will consistently fail tomeet the target/expectation.
 The system will consistently achieve the target/expectation.
 ACTION REQUIRED Consider if the level/range of variation is acceptable.
 Investigate to find out what is happening/ happened; what you can learn and whether you need to change something.
 Investigate to find out what is happening/ happened; what you can learn and whether you need to change something.
 Investigate to find out what is happening/ happened; what you can learn and whether you need to change something.
 Investigate to find out what is happening/ happened; what you can learn and celebrate the improvement or success.
 Investigate to find out what is happening/ happened; what you can learn and celebrate the improvement or success.
 Consider whether this is acceptable and if not, you will need to change something in the system or process.
 Change something in the system or processif you want to meet the target.
 Understand whether this is by design (!) and consider whether the target is still appropriate, should be stretched, or whether resource can be directed elsewhere without risking the ongoing achievement of this target.